 What is the AMC 8?

 The AMC 8 competition is multiple choice math competition held by the Mathematical Association of America (MAA) for middle school students (up to grade 8).
 Held once a year, it allows younger students the opportunity to test their knowledge of middle school math.
-See our competition calendar by clicking here for this year’s dates.
 You can visit the official MAA AMC 8 page by clicking here.

 - Open to students grade 8 and younger who are under 14.5 years of age.